Z3NTL3/ProxyBeast/README.md

 Do not worry, our software is ease of use, so we won't be covering usage tutorials here.
 You may find tutorials on our [YouTube](#todo) channel.

+> [!NOTE]
+> We are in the BETA phase.
+Currently the only way to install is from Github releases or to build from scratch.

 - ### Installation